Martingales arising from minimal submanifolds and other geometric contexts

 Applying Ito's formula, we first see that that martingale part of $r_t$ evolves as $\cos\vphi_t \,d W_t$ for some Brownian motion $W_t$.
 (If we always choose our orthonormal frame as just discussed, then $W_t=W^1_t$, but in general we only care about the law of $r_t$, so this isn't necessary.
-More generally, $W_t$ is adapted to the filtration generated by $W^1_t,\ldots, W^n_t$, and $\cos\vphi_t$ is the angle between $\Lambda_t$ and $\partial_r$.)
+More generally, $W_t$ is adapted to the filtration generated by $W^1_t,\ldots, W^n_t$, and $\vphi_t$ is the angle between $\Lambda_t$ and $\partial_r$.)
 In order to understand the bounded variation (or drift) term in the SDE, let $\gamma$ be the (unique) geodesic from $p$ to $X_t$.
 Then for $i=2,\ldots n$, let $J_i(s), s\in [0,r_t]$ be the (unique) Jacobi field along $\gamma$ with $J_i(0)=0$ and $J_i(r_t)=v_{i,t}$.
 For $i=1$ let $J_1(s), s\in [0,r_t]$ be the Jacobi field which is $0$ at $p$ and equal to the projection of $v_{1,t}$ onto the orthogonal complement of $\partial_r$ (as a subspace of $T_{r_t}M$).
 In particular, $J_1(r_t)$ has length $\sin\vphi_t$ (assuming $\vphi_t$ is chosen to make this non-negative).
 Let $I(J_i)$ be the index of the Jacobi field $J_i$.
 Since the Hessian of $r$ is given in terms of these indices, we see that $r_t$ satisfies the SDE

 We will deal with the indices $I(J_i)$ via standard comparison geometry (see Theorem 1.1 of \cite{SchoenYau} for the relevant version of the Hessian comparison theorem, and see Section 3.4 of \cite{HsuBook} for the application to Brownian motion).
-Let $\hat{K}(r)$ be a continuous function on $[0,\infty)$ such that
+Since we will work with Cartan-Hadamard manifolds, we assume that all sectional curvatures are non-positive, and thus we take our comparison functions to be non-positive as well.
+In particular, let $\hat{K}(r)$ be a continuous, non-positive function on $[0,\infty)$ such that